 Jisc’s vision is for the UK to be a world leader in technology for education and research.
 It owns and operates the super-fast national research and education network, Janet, with built-in cyber security protection.
 Jisc also provides technology solutions for members (colleges, universities and research centres) and customers (public sector bodies), helps members save time and money by negotiating sector-wide deals and provides advice and practical assistance on digital technology.
 Jisc is funded by the UK higher and further education and research funding bodies and member institutions.

 Prospects has worked at the heart of higher education for nearly 50 years.
 Part of Jisc Student Services, the directorate collaborates with government, universities and employers to improve student and graduate career outcomes through information, guidance and opportunities.
 It includes Prospects.ac.uk, which is visited by 2.1 million students and graduates each month, Luminate and the UK's official postgraduate course database.
 Jisc Student Services also manages Jisc’s Hedd degree verification and fraud services.

-If your organisation is interested in joining the Career Development Policy Group, and adding your voice to bring about policy change for the profession, please get in touch.
+If your organisation is interested in working with the Career Development Policy Group, and adding your voice to bring about policy change for the profession, please review our Terms of Reference and get in touch using the form below.